svgdotjs/svg.js/README.md

 ```

 Same as with `move()` the size of an element could be set by using `attr()`.
 But because every type of element is handles its size differently the `size()` method is much more convenient.

+There is one exceptions though, the `SVG.Text` only takes one argument and applies the given value to the `font-size` attribute.

 __`returns`: `itself`__